BilgiPasa/sorting-algorithms/README.md

 I didn't copy-pasted any code from AI or websites.
 I wrote them myself.
 (But of course I get insprations from websites and videos.
 Also, I don't like using AI.)

-Implemented sorting algorithms (from fastest to slowest*): Selection Sort, Insertsion Sort, Bubble Sort, Bogo Sort.
+Implemented sorting algorithms (from fastest to slowest*): Merge Sort, Selection Sort, Insertsion Sort, Bubble Sort, Bogo Sort.

 Implemented languages (from fastest to slowest**): Java, C#, Python.

 *According to my tests.
 (I didn't include any built in sorter to the list.)

-**According to my tests when I use the fastest algorithm from my tests.
+**According to my tests when I use Selection Sort.

 -------------------------------------------------------------------------------------------------